saptak/envddext/FAQ.md

 - Test your routes and HTTPS endpoints with the built-in HTTP client
 - Generate synthetic traffic with the advanced traffic generator and view real-time performance metrics
 - Validate traffic splitting configurations with load testing and visualization
-- Configure comprehensive security policies including Basic Authentication, CORS, IP Filtering, Mutual TLS, and advanced Rate Limiting
+- Configure comprehensive security policies including JWT Authentication, Basic Authentication, CORS, IP Filtering, Mutual TLS, and advanced Rate Limiting
 - Use the Resource Creation Wizard for guided step-by-step configuration of complex resources
 - Edit YAML configurations with the professional YAML editor including syntax highlighting and validation
 - Browse and deploy templates from the enhanced Template Gallery with search and filtering
 - See real-time status of your Gateways and routes with enhanced visual cards in the consolidated Dashboard
 - Test rate limiting policies with advanced burst testing and real-time analytics
+- Configure JWT authentication with policy management, token testing, and claim mapping
+- Use the comprehensive JWT testing tools with token validation and generation
+- Test HTTP requests with JWT authentication support in the enhanced HTTP client
 - Access everything from an eight-tab responsive interface that works on any screen size

 ### I'm already using Kubernetes tools.
 Why switch?